rafiqul0396/Assigement_HomeWork/README.md

 * Code should be modular, readable, extensible
 * Separation of concern should be addressed
 * Project structured well across multiple files/ packages
-* Write unit tests
-* No need of GUI

 ## Problem Requirements